-- 8.1 Risk disclosure to marketplace participants Subsections 5.9(2) and 6.11(2) of the Instrument require a marketplace to obtain an acknowledgement from its marketplace participants.
+8.1 Subsections 5.9(2) and 6.11 (2) of the Instrument require a marketplace to obtain an acknowledgement from its marketplace participants.
 The acknowledgement may be obtained in a number of ways, including requesting the signature of the marketplace participant or requesting that the marketplace participant initial an initial box or check a check-off box.
 This may be done electronically.
 The acknowledgement must be specific to the information required to be disclosed under the relevant subsection and must confirm that the marketplace participant has received the required disclosure.
+The

-The Canadian securities regulatory authorities are of the view that it is the responsibility of the marketplace to ensure that an acknowledgement is obtained from the marketplace participant in a timely manner. - 8.2 [repealed]
+Canadian securities regulatory authorities are of the view that it is the responsibility of the marketplace to ensure that an acknowledgement is obtained from the marketplace participant in a timely manner.

+8.2 [repealed]